CahanLab/PySingleCellNet/README.md

 ![png](md_img/UMAP_Lung_SCN_101120.png)

 ##### Cross-species classification
-Cross-species classification depends on on ortholog table.
+Cross-species classification depends on an ortholog table.
 [Mouse-to-human ortholog table](https://cnobjects.s3.amazonaws.com/singleCellNet/pySCN/training/oTab.csv)

-To use this, you need to convert query gene symbols to the ortholog names of the species of teh training data
+To use this, you need to convert query gene symbols to the ortholog names of the species of the training data
 ```python
 oTab = pd.read_csv("oTab.csv")
 [adQuery,adTrain] = pySCN.csRenameOrth(adQuery, adTrain, oTab)